A Refined Complexity Analysis of Fair Districting over Graphs: Introduction

 Stoica et al.\ \cite{DBLP:conf/atal/StoicaCDG20} recently introduced graph-based problems on fair (re)districting, employing ``margin of victory'' as the measure of fair representation.
 In their work, they performed theoretical and empirical studies; the latter clearly supporting the practical relevance of these problems.
 The main contribution of their work is certainly with respect to modeling and performing promising empirical studies (based on greedy heuristics).
 In this paper, we instead focus on the theoretical aspects, significantly extending their findings in this direction.

 Dividing agents into groups is a ubiquitous task.
-Electoral districting is one of the prime examples: All voters are assigned to political districts, in which their own representatives are chosen.
-Another example emerges in education; in many countries, children are assigned to schools based on their residency.
+Electoral districting is one of the prime examples: Voters are partitioned into voting districts, each electing its own representative.\footnote{One prominent example of electoral districting are the congressional districts in the United States: The US is divided into $435$ congressional districts each electing one member of the House of Representatives.
+How these districts are drawn is the topic of an ongoing debate \cite{campagna1990party,engstrom2006stacking,hirsch2003united,DBLP:journals/jea/LevinF19}.} Another example emerges in education; in many countries, children are assigned to schools based on their residency.
 In such scenarios, the agents (in the settings above, voters or school children) are often placed on a (social or geographical) network.
-When assigning them to districts, it is natural to require that every district should meet some fairness criteria.
+When assigning them to districts, it is natural to require that every district should be connected in the network and meet some further criteria.

 In districting, there are various objectives.
 What we study here can be interpreted as a ``benevolent'' counterpart of the well-studied gerrymandering scenario in voting theory.
 For gerrymandering, every voter is characterized by their projected vote in the upcoming election.
-The goal is then to find a partition of the agents into connected districts such that some designated alternative gains the majority in as many districts as possible.
+The goal is then to find a partition of the voters into connected districts such that some designated alternative gains the majority in as many districts as possible.
 Following Stoica et al.\ \cite{DBLP:conf/atal/StoicaCDG20}, we consider an opposite objective.
 That is, we assume that some central authority wishes to partition the agents, which are of different types, into connected districts that are \emph{fair}, where a district is deemed fair if the margin of victory in the district is smaller than a given bound.
 The \emph{margin of victory} of a district is the minimum number of agents whose deletion results in a tie between the two most frequent types in the district.
-We refer to Stoica et al.\ \cite{DBLP:conf/atal/StoicaCDG20} for an extensive discussion and motivation of this scenario and its real-world applications.
+When partitioning children into school districts, types may model sociodemographic attributes such as race and gender, and a low margin of victory could be beneficial to prevent the existence of schools where one trait is in a clear majority and which may thus be only associated with this single trait (see Stoica et al.\ \cite{DBLP:conf/atal/StoicaCDG20} for a more extensive discussion).
+In electoral districting where agents' types can represent their projected vote or ethnicity, a low margin of victory may foster competition among politicians, thereby motivating elected officials to do a great job.
+To illustrate that districts that are dominated by a certain ethnicity are a serious problem in particular in developing countries, we quote the two noble price winners Banerjee and Duflo \cite[pp. 251-252]{banerjee2011poor}